cloudbees-days/jenkins-x-workshop/workshop.md

 * Pick workload build pack - select `Kubernetes Workloads: Automated CI+CD with GitOps Promotion`

 Next, `jx` will attempt to configure Jenkins connectivity.
-This should be done automatically, but sometimes Jenkins is not able to start intime.
+This should be done automatically, but sometimes Jenkins is not able to start in time.
 In this instance, you will be asked to login to Jenkins using the admin user.
-The password for the admin user will be displayed in the console.
+The password for the admin user will be displayed in the console - for this workshop it should be `admin`.
 At this point, follow the instructions to add the Jenkins API token.

-* Select the organization where you want to create the environment repository: enter `the GitHub org name you created for this workshop`
+* Select the organization where you want to create the environment repository: enter `the GitHub org name you created for  workshop`

 ### What did Jenkins X install?